-- 5.1 The Director of Finance, Performance and Procurement is responsible for the development and maintenance of the Anti-Fraud Strategy (Part 5, Section 10).
-This is reviewed every three years and approved by the Regulation, Audit and Accounts Committee. - Where financial irregularity is suspected or discovered, Executive Directors are to notify the Director of Finance, Performance and Procurement (represented by the Head of Internal Audit) immediately, who in turn is to inform the Director of Law and Assurance.
-Detailed procedures for such action are contained in the Anti-Fraud Strategy.
+- 5.1 The Director of Finance and Support Services is responsible for the development and maintenance of the Anti-Fraud Strategy and the Anti-Money Laundering Policy.
+They are This is reviewed every three years and approved by the Regulation, Audit and Accounts Committee. - 5.2 Where financial irregularity is suspected or discovered, Directors or nominated officer are to notify the Director of Finance and Support Services (represented by the Head of Internal Audit) immediately, who in turn is to inform the Director of Law and Assurance.
+Detailed procedures for such action are contained in the Anti-Fraud Strategy and Anti-Money Laundering Policy.